Mutagen: In fiction

-In science fiction, mutagens are often represented as substances that are capable of completely changing the form of the recipient or granting them superpowers; powerful radiations are the agents of mutation for the superheroes in Marvel Comics's Fantastic Four, Daredevil, and Hulk, while in the Ninja Turtles franchise, the mutagen is possessed as an "ooze", and for Inhumans, the mutagen is called the Terrigen Mist.
+In science fiction, mutagens are often represented as substances that are capable of completely changing the form of the recipient or granting them superpowers; powerful radiations are the agents of mutation for the superheroes in Marvel Comics's Fantastic Four and Hulk, and for Inhumans, the mutagen is called the Terrigen Mist; while in the Ninja Turtles franchise, the mutagen is possessed as an "ooze".
 Sometimes a mutagen can transform people into horrifying monsters that may threaten humanity, as in the 1973 short story "Gray Matter" by Stephen King.
 Mutagens are also featured in video games such as Cyberia, System Shock, The Witcher, Metroid Prime: Trilogy, Resistance: Fall of Man, Resident Evil, Infamous, Freedom Force, Command & Conquer, Gears of War 3, StarCraft, BioShock, Fallout, Underrail, and Maneater.

 In the "nuclear monster" films of the 1950s, nuclear radiation mutates humans and common insects often to enormous size and aggression; these films include Godzilla, Them!, Attack of the 50 Foot Woman, Tarantula!, and The Amazing Colossal Man.